rslOzl/rslOzl/README.md

  ### Hi, I'm Resul <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />

 I’m a software engineer with a middle experience in developing both front-end and back-end systems.
-I enjoy working in DevOps technologies like designing CI/CD pipelenes and containerization concepts.
 I like also to deal with prototype design programs.

 ### Connect with me:
 <a href="https://www.linkedin.com/in/resul-özel-3710601a1/">